AnimeThemes/animethemes-api-docs/docs/playlist/update/index.md

 ---
-title: Anime Update
+title: Playlist Update
 ---

-# Anime Update Endpoint
+# Playlist Update Endpoint

 The playlist update endpoint updates a playlist and returns the updated playlist resource.